ChristianInterno/Statistical_natural_language_processing_Exercises/README.md

 # Statistical_natural_language_processing
-Some Script for Statistical natural language processing (University of Bielefield.
+Some Script for Statistical natural language processing (Bielefield University).

 # 1)Distribution and Samples for Unigram,Bigram and Trigram.